OpenTreeOfLife/phylesystem-api/TESTING.md

         for their commits.
 The value needs to be a SHA in the repo that is checkout as your repo_parent.

+4. create an environmental var with your GitHub OAUTH token.
+See https://github.com/OpenTreeOfLife/phylesystem-api/blob/master/docs/README.md#getting-a-github-oauth-token for instructions on how to get the token.
+The name of the var should be GITHUB_OAUTH_TOKEN

+    $ export GITHUB_OAUTH_TOKEN=0123456789012345678901234567890123456789

-4. run the web-service tests by:
+5. run the web-service tests by:

    $ cd ws-tests